TechTraining2/api-ai-chatconversation/README.md

 ## Terms
 Your use of this sample is subject to, and by using or downloading the sample files you agree to comply with, the [Google APIs Terms of Service](https://developers.google.com/terms/).

-This is not an official Google product.
+This is not an official Google product